tus/tus-resumable-upload-protocol/protocol.md

 on the underlying application model, the protocol does not contain a specific number, but we recommend one week for a general use case.

+### How can I get the file name or file type for an upload?

+For itself, the tus protocol does not have a direct mechanism to obtain the type or filename of an upload as the specification does not have the principle of a disk-based file, allowing you to upload arbitrary data using tus.
+However, the wanted functionality can be achieved by utilizing metadata.
+A Client can attach the file's name and type to an upload when it's being created by setting the `Upload-Metadata` header.
+On the other side, the Server can read these values and determine the name and type of the upload.

 ## License

 Licensed under the MIT license, see